Datafruit/public-docs/developer/interfaces/lookup-jdbc.md

             "encrypted": false,
             "password": "123456"
         },
-        "query": "SELECT userId, name, address FROM user WHERE userId IS NOT NULL AND userId <> '' AND name IS NOT NULL AND name <> ''", "groupId": "<LookupName>",
+        "query": "SELECT userId, name FROM user WHERE userId IS NOT NULL AND userId <> '' AND name IS NOT NULL AND name <> ''", "groupId": "<LookupName>",
         "loadPeriod": "PT5M",
         "rowLimit": 100